 During Danforth’s 24-year tenure as chancellor, the university’s application numbers, academic programs, research funding, and overall profile grew substantially.
-So did the endowment, which rose from $1.42 million to $1.72 billion.
+So did the endowment, which rose to $1.72 billion.
 Powered by Danforth’s leadership, these remarkable achievements were nonetheless a collective effort.
 “Bill was unafraid to step forward and say to our community, ‘We need you,’” Henson observes.
 “He understood people’s great capacity for generosity.”

 With the launch of the “Here and Next” strategic plan and Make Way: Our Student Initiative last year, the university has entered yet another transformative new era.
 “We have an opportunity to propel this institution to the next level,” Henson says.
 “The support of our top donors helped us get where we are today, and their continued investment is critical for us to reach even higher in the coming decade.”